craigvantonder/php-ratelimit-requests/README.md

 PHP ratelimitRequests
 =====================

-A session based helper to enforce a cooldown period on repeated request attempts.
+A class which relies on sessions to enforce a cooldown period for repeated request attempts.

 Example Usage: